armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/secure-an-api.md

 Usage Quota fields:

-- quota_max: The maximum number of allowed requests over a quota period.
+- `quota_max`: The maximum number of allowed requests over a quota period.
-- quota_renewal_rate: Time, in seconds, after which quota will be renewed.
+- `quota_renewal_rate`: Time, in seconds, after which quota will be renewed.

 Rate limiting fields: